-While Norco should not be overtly harmful when taken as prescribed under medical supervision, the incidence of Norco abuse and addiction has risen steadily.
+While Norco should not be overtly harmful when it is taken as prescribed under medical supervision, the incidence of Norco abuse and addiction has risen steadily.

-Norco produces certain effects when misused that abusers of the drug may seek out and become addicted to.
+Norco abuse produces certain effects that abusers of the drug may seek out and become addicted to.
 These effects include:

 - Feelings of being drunk.

 - Reduced awareness of pain.

 - Markedly altered level of consciousness (especially when taken in high doses).

 Continually seeking to achieve the effects listed above through abuse of Norco can cause a rapid descent into addiction.
 Norco becomes a substitute for other ways to increase one’s personal happiness—not simply a medication intended to treat a specific condition (in this case: pain).

 Side effects of Norco use are varied and depend on the user, but they can include the following: